 psycopg2 and instead add

-Airflow is an easy to use code-based workflow manager with an integrated scheduler and multiple executors to scale as needed.
-If you want to execute a flow sequentially or if there is nothing which could run concurrently, the default SQLite database and sequential executor should do the job.
-If you're going to use Airflow to start multiple tasks at the same time and a thus keep track of the dependencies you should first change the database and to a
+Airflow is an easy-to-use code-based workflow manager with an integrated scheduler and multiple executors to scale as needed.
+If you want to execute a flow sequentially or if there is nothing that could run concurrently, the default SQLite database and sequential executor should do the job.
+If you’re going to use Airflow to start multiple tasks at the same time and thus keep track of the dependencies you should first change the database and to a

 LocalExecutor for local multiprocessing.
 Moreover, due to

 Celery, we are even able to use multiple machines to execute even more advanced and complex workflows without much effort and worries.